threefoldtech/TFGRID/wiki/main/twin_server_tech/twin_server_security/twin_server_security.md

 We don't want to bloat it with authorization configuration so let's externalize that.

+This also enables more complex scenario's like authorizing another user's twin to use a shared wallet without implementing all these scenario's in the nodejs component, it just needs a valid authorization object.

+Such authorization objects can be implemented with jwt's for example and created by a twin or a user itself.

 In essence this means that an authorization needs to be passed with a command.

 > TODO define the authorization context structure to be passed, the involved  objects and commands